tt-rss/tt-rss.github.io/docs/FAQ.md

 Note that this also effectively disables purging of articles stored for inactive users.

-### I have questions about article purging / I don't think purging works.
+### I have questions about article purging / I don't think purging works

 Purging is performed on successful feed update, no updates = no purging.